boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 * Admin must have an option to view/update event reservations

-* Admin can reports (atleast one)
+* Admin can have at least one reports

 * Admin can automate sending email confimations (bonus)

-> Bonus Feature: having a responsive layouts

 # Finished